 Founded in 1985, IASE members reside in 50 countries and include teachers, teacher trainers, professors, speech clinicians, psychologists, health care providers, social workers, counselors, family members and those associated with related disciplines.
 Join us today and become an active part of this enriching and important organization.

 Visit our membership page to read about membership options.
 Become a member now or renew your membership using the online payment system above.
 Or, go to our membership page, download an application form and send it in using either e-mail or postal mail.

 With the help of a generous grant from IASE, the Mwayi Trust Vocational Training Centre in Blantyre, Malawi is becoming a reality.
 The building now has brick walls and a blue tin roof.
 See the video (to the right).

-Mwayi Trust Vocational Training Centre:
+Mwayi Trust Vocational College:

 Growing From the Ground Up

 IASE VSP volunteer Craig Goldsberry expressed his feelings: "My trip to Vietnam was wonderful.
 All travel worked out well.
 It was an extraordinary month in Vietnam with extraordinary people doing extraordinary things."
 The people were warm and welcoming.
 Xin chao, xin chao, xin chao very much!!!"
 While in Ho Chi Minh City he was able to visit the Santa Maria Clinic and HCMC University of Pedagogy, in Hoi An the Dien Ban Day Centre and also the OGCDC Projects of Dr. Nhan in Hue.

 Featured in this photos: VSP volunteer Craig Goldsberry with psychologists being trained by Dr. Giang